 Another Propel(x) company, Haystack Sciences, is developing a series of biotechnologies that leverage synthetic chemistry, Darwinian evolution, and machine learning to facilitate and accelerate the drug discovery process.
 By making it easier for labs to identify new pharmaceuticals, Haystack Sciences hopes to streamline the drug-discovery process and save money.
 Also based in San Francisco, the company is currently in stealth-mode with their super-secret one-page website.

-In a recent analysis, Market Reports Center (MRC) surfaced many data points, which highlight the exciting opportunity represented by gene therapy.
+GeneTherapy Technology: In a recent analysis, Market Reports Center (MRC) surfaced many data points, which highlight the exciting opportunity represented by genetic therapy.
 Presently, there are 2,200 related clinical trials underway, with 55% of them taking place in the US.
-Additionally, the FDA recently, officially fast-tracked its approval process for gene therapies, which means that more treatments should soon come to market.
+Additionally, the FDA recently, officially fast-tracked its approval process for genetic therapies and gene transfer therapy, which means that more treatments should soon come to market.

-MRC lists Spark Therapeutics, Avalanche Biotech, uniQure, Voyager Therapeutics, Editas Medicine and GenSight among the many biotech companies that are raising money in this space.
+MRC lists Spark Therapeutics, Avalanche Biotech, uniQure, Voyager Therapeutics, Editas Medicine and GenSight among the many biotech companies that are raising money in the gene therapy technology space.
 In the last five years, venture capitalists have invested $600 million.

 As research in this space continues to accelerate with many, many different treatments rolling off of the medical production line, the biggest winners from a gene therapy revolution will, of course, be the patients who may enjoy a healthier, longer life.